Wildlife

 Chihuahuan Nightsnake, Hypsiglena jani.
 Photo: courtharding, iNaturalist, CC BY.

-Strictly nocturnal and often seen on remote roads at night.
-Feeds mainly on lizards and small snakes, with reptile eggs, frogs, and insects also taken.
-If you find one on a trail, step back and let it pass.
+It is strictly nocturnal and often seen on remote roads at night.
+It feeds mainly on lizards and small snakes, with reptile eggs, frogs, and insects also taken.

 Key detailWhat to look for